 (De)Constructing the Material Cycle

-In a capitalist and consumerist system founded on the ideals of endless economic growth and unlimited resource availability, is it possible to shift perceptions of value and waste, rooting them amidst the animate lives of inanimate materials?
-The North American construction industry consumes 40 percent of total raw material resources each year, funneling these globally sourced materials into buildings which become material graveyards.
-Most contemporary buildings are built to last less than 50 years, with a Canadian average age of just 18 years.
-Buildings are demolished at their premature end, with 60 percent of discarded materials incinerated or sent to landfills and the remaining 40 percent fated for low value downcycling.
-In a time of climate crisis and future uncertainty, our culture is largely indifferent toward the life of materials beyond their use in an assembly and subsequent disposal into the waste stream.
-Out of sight, out of mind.
+The earliest intentions for this thesis work were framed by the realities of the capitalist and consumerist systems we exist and work within, where ideals of endless economic growth and unlimited resource availability have driven us to the incredibly wasteful and unsustainable economic practices which shroud our profession and construction industry.
+The North American construction industry still consumes 40 percent of total raw material resources each year, funneling these globally sourced materials into buildings which become material graveyards.1 In a time of climate crisis and future uncertainty, our culture is largely indifferent toward the life of materials beyond their use in an assembly and subsequent disposal into the waste stream.